liviucotfas/ase-web-and-cloud-applications-security/05 - MVCStore - Controllers, Actions, Views.md

     {
         <div>
             <h3>@p.Name</h3>
-            @p.Description
             <h4>@p.Price.ToString("c")</h4>
         </div>
     }
     ```
     >We have changed the `@model` directive to tell Razor that we are now working with a different data type.

-15. Dispay the links towards the pages in the `Index.cshtml` corresponding to the `HomeController`.
+17. Display the links towards the pages in the `Index.cshtml` corresponding to the `HomeController`.

     ```CSHTML
     @model ProductsListViewModel